Nurse Types / Oncology Nurse

 - Become an RN: If you don’t have your registered nursing license, you will have to pass the NCLEX-RN exam after earning your BSN.
 If you already work as a nurse, you can volunteer in the oncology unit of a hospital as a nursing assistant.
 This can give you insight into whether the role is suitable for you.
 It can help you gain valuable skills.

 - Obtain certification: To become an oncology certified nurse, you will have to take the Oncology Certified Nurse (OCN) nurse exam.
 You will also need to take continuing education courses.
 As a nurse, it’s essential to keep up with best practices and procedures.
 As an oncology certified nurse, you will need to renew your certification every four years.
+And some employers require certification to be able to administer chemotherapy drugs.

 If you desire to advance within oncology, you could consider earning your Master of Science in Nursing.
 This can lead to you becoming an oncology nurse practitioner or even a clinical nurse specialist.